HEPTACOM/heptaconnect-docs/Nomenclature.md

 ## Storage

-HEPTAConnect requires a form of storage in order to be functional.
+HEPTAconnect requires a form of storage in order to be functional.
 The storage is used to keep track of mappings, configurations and other data that is relevant to the system.
 All access to a storage provider is abstracted in the storage base and the core only relies on these interfaces.

 ### Keys